Cover Letter Tips

 State your enthusiasm for the work, company, product, etc., request and restate your contact information.

 If you're submitting your resume through a website, leave one space between “Sincerely” and your first and last name.
 If you're submitting a hard copy, leave four spaces between “Sincerely” and your first and last name.
 Always sign your name on hard copies.

 - Email: Attach a PDF of your letter and resume.
 In your email, briefly state the job title and that your resume and cover letter are attached.

 - Websites: Applications submitted through websites are screened by special "applicant tracking software".
 Read employers' instructions to be sure you're using a format they'll accept and keep things simple!
-Avoid templates, text boxes, tables, symbols, hyperlinks and columns.
+Avoid templates, text boxes, tables, symbols, hyperlinks, and columns.

 - Print: Most employers ask you to apply online or by email.
 However, you should still have a hard copy resume available for interviews, networking events, and that rare occasion when your resume must be mailed.
-Use traditional resume and envelopes in conservative colors (white, cream, gray).
+Use traditional resume paper and envelopes in conservative colors (white, cream, gray).